How to Build a Retaining Wall: Equipment, Materials, and Step-by-Step Guide

 - •Clean the top surface of the last course

-- •Apply construction adhesive in a zigzag pattern along the top of each block
+- •Apply construction adhesive in a zigzag pattern

 Critical Mistakes That Cause Wall Failure